-A couple of tips below so you can join us bringing your curiosity and kindness:
+A couple of tips below that sets the frame of our conversations, so you can join us bringing your curiosity and kindness:

 As a society, we tend to value actions and situations that happen in the outside world.
 Knowledge of current affairs and the economic situation, the news, the latest neighbourhood development is important.
 The system we live in validates a well informed person.
 There is a saying "Information is power", nevertheless, there is a lack of validation of the inner world and its importance in living.
 The demand for action in a productive way, according to the system, makes people feel uncomfortable if they are doing nothing or dedicating time for themselves, exploring feelings, healing emotional wounds.

 In order to make conscious choices that can guide us attentive to our essential needs, it is important to have information about the world, but also to be aware of our emotions, feelings and thoughts, as information of our inner state.